-You can register via the HMRC website here.
+You can register via the HMRC website (www.gov.uk/guidance/register-or-renew-your-money-laundering-supervision-with-hmrc).
 In your application you must provide the details of the individuals who own or hold positions of authority in your business, and HMRC must approve these individuals before they can complete your registration.